toutjavascript/infollama-proxy/README.md

 ## Define tokens

 Token definitions are set in the `users.conf` file.
+During first launch, the `users.conf` is created with `users.default.conf` file.
 This text file lists the tokens line by line with this format:

 ```
 user_type:user_name:token